-- 1. Once counsel is appointed under the CJA, counsel will continue the representation until: - a. the matter is closed, including conclusion of any appellate or certiorari proceedings; - b. substitute counsel has filed a notice of appearance; - c. an order is entered allowing the client to proceed pro se; or - d. the appointment is otherwise terminated by court order. - 2.
-If trial counsel prefers to withdraw in favor of new counsel on appeal, trial counsel will first file the notice of appeal in the District Court to preserve the client's right to appeal and then move to withdraw, asking for the appointment of substitute counsel.
-Trial counsel should assess whether continuity is in the best interests of the client and consistent with counsel's professional skills and obligations.
+- 1. Once counsel is appointed under the CJA, counsel will continue the representation until: - a. the matter is closed, including conclusion of any appellate or certiorari proceedings; - b. substitute counsel has filed a notice of appearance; - c. an order is entered allowing the client to proceed pro se; or - d. the appointment is otherwise terminated by court order.

+2. If trial counsel prefers to withdraw in favor of new counsel on appeal, trial counsel will first file the notice of appeal in the District Court to preserve the client's right to appeal and then move to withdraw, asking for the appointment of substitute counsel.